LakshmiRajan05/FAQ-Chatbot/README.md

 # FAQ-Chatbot
-This chatbot application utilizes Natural Language Processing (NLP) techniques to interact with users effectively.
+This is a basic chatbot application demontrating NLP techniques.
 When a user enters a question, the application searches for the best matching answer from a pre-defined FAQ (Frequently Asked Questions) file.

 Features
-    Simple conversational interface
-    Uses NLP techniques for understanding user queries Flask web framework for the backend
+    Uses cosine similarity for matching user queries with the pre-defined data Flask web framework for the backend

-Technologies Used
+Technologies Used:

-    Flask: Web framework for Python
+    Flas : Web framework for Python
-    NLTK: Libraries for Natural Language Processing
+    NLTK : Libraries for NLP
-    HTML/CSS: For the frontend interface
+    HTML/CSS : FOr front-end interface